hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 NLA Tracks
 ^^^^^^^^^^

-In this mode, each NLA Track will be export as an independant glTF animation.
+In this mode, each NLA Track will be export as an independent glTF animation.
 This mode is useful if you are using Strip modifiers, or if you get multiple action on a same Track.

 If you rename two tracks on two different objects to the same name, they will become part